-We tend to view beer as an indulgence — maybe because we associate all those suds with a beer gut and inevitable weight gain.
-But you’ll be happy to hear that, when consumed in moderation (we repeat, moderation), the benefits of beer go far beyond helping you wind down after a stressful week.
+We tend to view beer as a guilty pleasure — maybe because we associate all those suds with a beer gut and inevitable weight gain.
+But you’ll be happy to hear that, when consumed in moderation (we repeat, moderation), the benefits of a pint of beer go may far beyond helping you wind down after a stressful week.

 What exactly constitutes “drinking in moderation," anyway?
 The Dietary Guidelines for Americans defines moderate alcohol consumption as having one drink per day for women and up to two drinks per day for men.
 While research does show there is room for imbibing as part of a balanced, healthy diet, they also advise not to start drinking if you currently abstain.

-But if you do keep a six-pack in the fridge, crack open a cold one and say "cheers" to these health benefits!
+But if you do keep a six-pack in the fridge, pop one open and say "cheers" to these potential health benefits.

 It contributes to our daily nutrient intake

 Many experts agree that beer is more like a food than a beverage — after all, it is referred to as liquid bread.
+If you've ever sipped a pint of Guinness, you know exactly what they mean.
 While that does mean you need to be mindful of how many calories you’re sipping in each glass, it also means the liquid contains some good-for-you nutrients.

 According to one study, “beer contains more protein and B vitamins than wine.
 The antioxidant content of beer is equivalent to that of wine, but the specific antioxidants are different because the barley and hops used in the production of beer contain flavonoids different from those in the grapes used in the production of wine.”